heroku/hk/README.md

 **Unix**

 Heroku loves Unix.
 This client should reflect that.
-Commands are single, unhyphenated words and map to their unix ancestors names and flags where applicable.
+Commands are single, unhyphenated words that map to their unix ancestors names and flags where applicable.

 ### Installation